syncfusion-content/maui-docs/MAUI/DatePicker/overview.md

 # Overview of .NET MAUI Date Picker (SfDatePicker)

-Syncfusion .NET MAUI Date Picker (SfDatePicker) control allows you to select a date and visualizes its items inside a popup or a drop-down UI element.
-The Date Picker also enables you to set date ranges, date formats, and to customize its dialog appearance by configuring its header, footer, and more.
+Syncfusion .NET MAUI Date Picker (SfDatePicker) control allows you to select a date and visualize its items inside a popup or a drop-down UI element.
+The Date Picker also enables you to set date ranges and formats and customize its dialog appearance by configuring its header, footer, and more.

 ## Key features

-* **Header view**: The Date Picker allows you to add header text and customize it.
+* **Header view**: The Date Picker allows you to add the header text and customize it.

 * **Column header view**: The .NET MAUI Date Picker supports a customizable column header view to separate headings for each column.

 * **Footer view**: Provides validation buttons (OK and Cancel) in the footer view.
 The footer text and background color can be customized.

-* **Selection view**: Selection view is used to show the selected date and is customizable.
+* **Selection view**: The selection view is used to show the selected date, and it is customizable.

 * **Date format**: Offers 8 predefined formats to represent the value of the date in different string formats.